nouralmaa/galls-ml/README.md

     ```

 - Hot future ideas:
-    -  Add new synthetic or hopistal data for training
+    -  Add new synthetic or hospital data for training
-    -  Addimaging datasets and models
+    -  Add imaging datasets and models
     - Potentially add a lil prototype for multimodal ml